Orange Cornmeal Cake

 - Zest of 1 large orange

-1 Preheat oven to 375°F. Brush the bottom and sides of an 8-inch round cake pan with oil (can use butter for this too); line the bottom of the pan with wax paper or parchment paper, and brush the top of the paper with oil.
+1 Preheat oven and prepare baking pan: Preheat oven to 375°F. Brush the bottom and sides of an 8-inch round cake pan with oil (can use butter for this too); line the bottom of the pan with wax paper or parchment paper, and brush the top of the paper with oil.

-2 In a large bowl, whisk together eggs, oil, 1 cup of the sugar, and orange juice until smooth.
+2 Make cake batter: In a large bowl, whisk together eggs, oil, 1 cup of the sugar, and orange juice until smooth.
 Add flour, cornmeal, salt, baking powder, and orange zest; whisk lightly to combine.